delaneyparker/resume/README.md

 ## Work History
+#### Director of Engineering, Looker Data Sciences, Inc.; Santa Cruz, CA -- August 2016 - Present
+Looker brings data-driven decision-making to every level of an enterprise with a data platform that creates a single source of truth so every business team can easily ask and answer their own questions.
+The company is powering data-driven cultures at more than 500 industry-leading companies such as Yahoo!, Gilt, Warby Parker, and Sony.
+The company is headquartered in Santa Cruz, California, with offices in San Francisco, New York, and London.

-#### Director of Engineering, Simply Hired, Inc.; Sunnyvale, CA -- November 2015 - Present
+#### Director of Engineering, Simply Hired, Inc.; Sunnyvale, CA -- November 2015 - July 2016
 - Work closely with business owners and the product team to identify and execute projects to boost user engagement and acquisition, with a strong focus on the job seeker experience.
 - Provide technical leadership to the team on the architecture, design and implementation.
 - Drive continuous process improvement and innovation through mentorship, code reviews, and by example.